nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 Protocol selection is time-separated and persisted across reboots:

-* On first boot, Zigbee owns the 802.15.4 radio and the device behaves as a standard :ref:`Zigbee End Device <zigbee_roles>` (Dimmer Switch).
+* On first boot, the device starts on the protocol selected by ``CONFIG_ZIGBEE_MATTER_PROTOCOL_STATE_DEFAULT_PROTOCOL`` (Zigbee by default) and behaves as a standard :ref:`Zigbee End Device <zigbee_roles>` (Dimmer Switch) when Zigbee is active.
   In parallel, the Matter stack advertises for commissioning over Bluetooth LE (CHIPoBLE) for the duration configured by ``CONFIG_CHIP_BLE_ADVERTISING_DURATION`` (60 s by default).
 * When a Matter commissioner completes commissioning (first CASE session established while Thread is not yet attached), the coexistence layer stops the Zigbee stack, hands the radio over to OpenThread, and persists the selected protocol.
   From this point on, the device operates as a Matter Dimmer Switch that controls remote Matter lights through the client-side binding cluster.
-* On subsequent boots, if the persisted protocol is Matter, the Zigbee stack is skipped entirely and the radio goes directly to OpenThread.
+* On subsequent boots, the device resumes the persisted protocol.
+  If Matter was selected, the Zigbee stack is skipped entirely and the radio goes directly to OpenThread.
-* A Matter factory reset wipes the Zigbee network information, resets the persisted protocol back to Zigbee, and reboots the device as a fresh, commissioning-ready Zigbee End Device.
+* A Matter factory reset wipes the Zigbee network information when Zigbee was active, resets the persisted protocol to the value selected by ``CONFIG_ZIGBEE_MATTER_PROTOCOL_STATE_DEFAULT_PROTOCOL``, wipes Matter commissioning data, and reboots the device in that default state.

+.. include:: /includes/matter_extension_protocol_switch.txt

 Onboarding data (discriminator, passcode, QR code) is produced by the Matter factory data module (``CONFIG_CHIP_FACTORY_DATA_BUILD``) at build time.